Syria’s President Bashar al-Assad and Hezbollah’s leader speak out on why they believe the United States is fighting an “illegal war” in Syria.

 However, despite all the claims by human rights groups and the United Nations that Assad used chemical weapons against his own people, he dismissed those outright without much explanation — only that there was no evidence and that it wouldn’t make sense for him to do so.

-The UN issued report yesterday saying that its research panel “found what it described as ‘sufficient evidence’ of three cases of chemical weapons use – two chlorine gas attacks on civilians by the Syrian air force, and another use of ‘sulphur-mustard’ gas by the terrorist group ISIL, or Daesh – in Syria between 2014 and 2015.”
+The UN issued a report yesterday saying that its research panel “found what it described as ‘sufficient evidence’ of three cases of chemical weapons use – two chlorine gas attacks on civilians by the Syrian air force, and another use of ‘sulphur-mustard’ gas by the terrorist group ISIL, or Daesh – in Syria between 2014 and 2015.”

 The research panel; however, admitted that they did not actually send people on the ground to collect samples, and that they had to rely on third-party information from “a Fact Finding Mission (FFM) mandated by the Organisation for Prohibition of Chemical Weapons (OPCW)” in The Hague to corroborate their conclusion.